lowply/coffee/README.md

 [Facebook](https://www.facebook.com/obscuracoffee) /
 Twitter

-This is another Obscura but no seat.
-There's [a super good Indian curry place](https://tabelog.com/tokyo/A1317/A131706/13151738/) nearby, you should definitely go there before your coffee.
+This is another Obscura but has no seat.
+There's [a super good Indian curry place](https://tabelog.com/tokyo/A1317/A131706/13151738/) nearby, you should definitely go there before getting a cup of coffee.

 ## COFFEE VALLEY - Ikebukuro :star::star::star: :rocket: :computer:
 [Website](http://coffeevalley.tumblr.com/) /